-CreditCards.com recently rounded up the best student credit cards for its 2016 student card competition, which were then rated by a panel of judges to narrow down the top 3.
+CreditCards.com recently rounded up the best student credit cards for its annual student card competition, and the finalists were then rated by a panel of judges to narrow down the top three.

-Here are the 3 best student credit cards, according to CreditCards.com:
+Here are the three best student credit cards, according to CreditCards.com:

 1.The Discover It® Chrome for Students

 This is one of the top student credit cards for cash back and perks.
-It offers 2% cash back on gas and restaurants and 1% cash back on daily purchases.
+It offers 2 percent cash back on gas and restaurants and 1 percent cash back on daily purchases.
 Plus, students can get a bonus for maintaining good grades.

-- The Discover It® for Students lets you to earn 2% cash back on gas and restaurant purchases with a limit of $1,000 in combined purchases per quarter.
-On other everyday purchases, the card pays 1%.
+- The Discover It® for Students lets you to earn 2 percent cash back on gas and restaurant purchases with a limit of $1,000 in combined purchases per quarter.
+On other everyday purchases, the card pays 1 percent.

-- Maintaining a GPA of 3.0 or higher gets you an extra $20 cash back each school year for a maximum of 5 years.
+- Maintaining a GPA of 3.0 or higher gets you an extra $20 cash back each school year for a maximum of five years.

 - During the first year, Discover It® for students offers double the cash back on all purchases.